 31. Don’t Schedule Multiple Shoots on the Same Day

 A photo session is a creative process.
-Working with a model, you kind of connect with it in one impulse and it is quite difficult to switch back.
+Working with a model, you connect with it in one impulse, and it is pretty challenging to switch back.

 Therefore, by scheduling several photo sessions a day, you run the risk of not creating such a “connection” with your other model.
 And, of course, your second client may not get such good shots.